rafasixteen/Dont_Fall/README.md

 - **Persistent Stats Storage**: All statistics are automatically saved, creating a persistent record of your achievements.

 ## Getting Started
-Just download the project files and run the Dont_Fall.exe
+1. **Download the Project Files**: Obtain the game's source files from the repository.

+2. **Run the Game**: Execute the `Dont_Fall.exe` file to dive into the world of challenges and shotgun-powered navigation.

 ## Gameplay
 Explain the core mechanics and objectives of your game.